isbik/isbik/README.md

 # Hello!

-My name is Dmitry Bikishov and I'm a software developer/fronutend engineer.
-I'm from Russia, living in Novosibirsk.
+My name is Dmitry Bikishov and I'm a software developer/frontend engineer.
+I'm from Russia, living in Samara.